UniversalDependencies/docs/_hy/dep/nmod.md

 In Armenian `nmod` is used:

-* for noun-noun modification with an attributive or associative relation between them: `nmod` nouns attached to nouns are usually in the nominative [Case]() and precede the modified noun.
-There are alternations in ablative or instrumental cases.
+* for noun-noun modification involving an attributive or associative relation between the nouns: nominal dependents attached with `nmod` are usually in the nominative [Case]() and precede the modified noun.
+Alternations in the ablative or instrumental case also occur.

 ~~~ sdparse
 քամի/NOUN[Case=Nom] եղանակ \n wind weather